Carbon Deposition: How Geospatial Data Solutions Empower Organizations to neutralize their footprint

 • Validate carbon credits for compliance or market trading.

-2. Land Use Optimization: Geospatial data helps identify areas with high potential for carbon deposition.
+2. Land Use Optimization: Geospatial data helps identify areas with high potential for carbon sequestration.
 Organizations can use these insights to:

 • Target degraded lands for reforestation or afforestation.